jboo1212/IGStoriesClone/README.md

 ```

 ## To-do and future releases
-- [ ] Go back a story item with a tap gesture
-- [ ] Go forward a story item with a tap gesture

 - [ ] Fix AVQueuePlayer "flickering" between Stories
-- [ ] Automatic transition if there are no Stories left
+- [ ] Dismissing animation and last cell detection with proper animation
+- [ ] Pull-to-refresh the Stories such that if the Story has been read, we move it to the end.
+- [ ] Fix light gray circle background appearence when read (need help with this one)

 ## <a name="author"> Author